Hinch, GM fired for Astros sign stealing after MLB bans pair

 ”I have higher standards for the city and the franchise, and I’m going above and beyond MLB’s penalty,” he said. ”We need to move forward with a clean slate.”

-Both Luhnow and Hinch’s suspensions for the 2020 season were to be without pay.
+Both Luhnow’s and Hinch’s suspensions for the 2020 season were to be without pay.
 Crane said he will look outside the organization and internally for candidates to replace Luhnow.
-If he hires internally, the most likely candidate would be Pete Putila, who was promoted to assistant general manager this off-season.
+If he hires internally, the most likely candidate would be Pete Putila, who was promoted to assistant general manager this offseason.

 Crane, who said he learned of the discipline this weekend, was visibly upset during Monday’s news conference and insisted that Houston’s championship, which culminated in a seven-game World Series over the Los Angeles Dodgers, was not tainted.